What rises when a woman stops disappearing and begins to remember her own name.

 She wore smiles like armor.

-She called her pain “loyalty.”
+Called her pain “loyalty.”

-She called her silence “love.”
+Called her silence “love.”

 But her children saw through it.